Certosa Di San Martino2750 Votes Currently Open

 Exhibits here are varied and beautiful and the art depicts Naples very beautifully.
 The come back scene of the Aragonese fleet after facing the Ischia Battle is also painted here.
 It was after the restoration, that this great monastery got its real beauty.
 It is now considered as the masterpiece of that era of Italy.
 From the baroque decoration to the marble floor everything is worth seeing.
 The Museum also holds the great art works of the Roman artists like Jusepe de Ribera, Battistello Caracciolo and Giuseppe Sanmartino.
 There is a ceiling painting “Ascension” done by Lanfranco which is a highlight for sure.
 The main reasons for visiting this religious place are to experience the eerie atmosphere in it and also to enjoy the splendid view of Naples.
 The travelers will find amazing treasures in the rustic scene.

-Certosa Di San Martino Ticket Prices
+Entrance Ticket Details For Certosa Di San Martino

 - Reduced: € 3.00

 - Ticket on-line: reservation fee: € 2.00

 Love this?
 Explore the entire list of places to visit in Naples before you plan your trip.